There are many types of treatments available to individuals suffering from substance use disorder (SUD).

 How cognitive behavioral therapy is used in addiction treatment makes excellent sense.

-If you or someone you know are struggling with addiction and would like to learn more about how cognitive behavioral therapy is used in addiction treatment, please reach out and speak with someone.
-There are resources available to everyone.
+If you or someone you know is struggling with addiction and would like to learn more about how cognitive behavioral therapy is used in addiction treatment, please reach out and speak with one of our counselors.

 NAMI: National Alliance on Mental Illness | Psychotherapy. (n.d.).